 A large, abnormal accumulation of fluid in the abdomen that can occur due to liver failure, cirrhosis and liver cancer.
 This condition requires immediate medical attention.

-A serious liver condition characterized by irreversible scarring of the liver that can lead to liver failure and death.
+Cirrhosis is a progressive liver condition characterized by loss of functional hepatocytes with concomitant connective tissue and nodule formation in the liver.
 Alcohol and chronic viral hepatitis (such as chronic hepatitis B and C) can cause continuous inflammation of the liver, which can lead to excess scar formation or fibrosis.
 Scarring results in the loss of liver cells and impairs liver function.
 The morphological and physiological changes associated with the disease substantially affect drug pharmacokinetics.

 Term for describing the development of measurable deterioration or clinical complication in patients with chronic liver disease.